windsorwindsor2/civstation/README.md

 # civstation

 ## Overview
-A simple library that provides a Station object, which represents a Station of the kind found in civil plans of roads and other linear features, where 5+10 for example represents a point 510 feet (or meters or any units) from an arbitrary starting point.
+Provides a Station object, which represents a Station of the kind found in civil plans of roads and other linear features, where 5+10 for example represents a point 510 feet (or meters or any units) from an arbitrary starting point.

 ## Station objects
 Import the Station class: